shabalinmedia/destini-story-app/README.md

 In this app, you will be creating a “choose your own adventure” game similar to the App Store hit “Life Line” app.
 The app will tell a story depending on what the user chooses and can be fleshed out and modified to provide an engaging story-telling experience

-## What I done
+## What I've done
-Added AutoLayout, Added logic to ViewController, used structs, and MVC.
+Added AutoLayout, logic to ViewController using structs and MVC.
 Screenshot:

 <img src="Documentation/Simulator.png" width="200" >